 “There's no doubt the world around us is changing and the context in which people are behaving is changing, but the danger is that we only focus on what's changing.
 And the behavioral scientist likes to ask the question: what’s not changing?” says Will.

 Through experimentation, the iptiQ team has been able to get answers to that question and uncover surprising truths about consumer behavior.
-They’ve partnered with Alpha to run a series of rapid-response consumer surveys, revealing that consumers frequently don’t understand the terminology that insurers use or that insurers overestimate how much consumers want a purely digital insurance journey, among other insights.
+They’ve partnered with Feedback Loop (formerly Alpha) to run a series of rapid-response consumer surveys, revealing that consumers frequently don’t understand the terminology that insurers use or that insurers overestimate how much consumers want a purely digital insurance journey, among other insights.